Race and Immigration in France

 Overall aims and purpose

 Within French Studies in the UK and beyond, colonial and postcolonial studies is an area of great importance, and this module will explore issues which are highly relevant to this field.
-This interdisciplinary module will introduce students to the history of race and immigration in France, and the way in which immigrant experiences have been represented in literature, cinema and popular music.
-This will build on the fact that students who take the first year module LXE1500 (European Ideas and Ideologies) will already have been introduced to the theme of postcolonialism.
+This interdisciplinary module will introduce students to the history of race and immigration in France, and the way in which immigrant experiences have been represented in French culture.

 This module will begin by providing a brief history of immigration and debates about immigration in France, before looking at how race is conceptualized in France and assessing how France's Republican political traditions influence perceptions of race.
-The module will include a variety of texts and films, such as Kamini's 2006 rap video "Marly-Gomont", Azouz Begag's 1989 novel "Béni ou le paradis privé", and Laurent Cantet's film "Entre les murs" (2008).
+The module will include a variety of texts and films, such as Azouz Begag's 1989 novel "Béni ou le paradis privé", Mathieu Kassovitz's film "La Haine" (1995) and Nakache and Toledano's film "Intouchables" (2011).
+The module will also look at issues of race and immigration in French sport.

 Main secondary materials Hargreaves, Alec.
 Multi-ethnic France: Immigration, Politics, Culture and Society (Abingdon: Routledge, 2007).
 Hargreaves, Alec.
 Voices from the North African Community in France: Immigration and Identity in Beur Fiction (Oxford: Berg, 1997) Jennings, Jeremy.
 2000.
 ‘Citizenship, Republicanism and Multiculturalism in Contemporary France’, British Journal of Political Science, 30(4): 575-598.
 Tarr, Carrie.
 Reframing difference: beur and banlieue filmmaking in France (Manchester, UK : Manchester University Press, 2005).